 Based in Bristol UK, I work as a full time Salesforce Administrator for an End User.
 I’m a certified Administrator and Platform App Builder, and am working towards my Sales Cloud Consultant and Advanced Administrator certifications.
 If you’re also interested in the Advanced Admin then you should join my community group here!

-I’ve been using the Salesforce platform since 2014 and have almost 2 years experience in Lightning.
+I’ve been using the Salesforce platform since 2014 and have over 2 years experience with Lightning.
 As part of the Salesforce Lightning Champions program, my aim is to help you uncover the fantastic declarative capabilities available to you.
-You can check out the current Lightning Champions here!
+You can check out the current Lightning Champions here.

 Inspired by Salesforce’s philosophy of giving back, I spend a lot of time contributing on the Answers Community and am a mentor and guest trainer for the awesome Salesforce Supermum’s program.

 InspireEast – 19th October 2018